electron/rfcs/text/0014-ai-prompt-api.md

   }
 }

-session.defaultSession.setPromptAPIHandler(() => { ElectronAI });
+localAIHandler.setPromptAPIModel(ElectronAI);
 ```

 ## Reference-level explanation

 1. Create an implementation of [blink::mojom::AILanguageModel](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_language_model.mojom) that can be associated to a `electron::api::Session`. `content/browser/ai/echo_ai_language_model.cc` can be used as a basis for this implementation.
 If a handler is defined for the associated session then the blink::mojom::AILanguageModel functions should proxy their calls to that handler.

-2. Create an implmentation of [blink::mojom::AIManager](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_manager.mojom) that can be associated to a `electron::api::Session`. `content/browser/ai/echo_ai_manager_impl.cc` can be used as a basis for this implementation. `CanCreateLanguageModel` should check if there is an prompt API handler assigned to the associated session. `CreateLanguageModel` should invoke `create` on the object returned from the prompt API handler.
+2. Create an implementation of [blink::mojom::AIManager](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_manager.mojom) that can be associated to a `electron::api::Session`. `content/browser/ai/echo_ai_manager_impl.cc` can be used as a basis for this implementation. `CanCreateLanguageModel` should check if there is an prompt API handler assigned to the associated session. `CreateLanguageModel` should invoke `create` on the object returned from the prompt API handler.
 Additionally, `CreateLanguageModel` should instantiate the implementation of `blink::mojom::AILanguageModel` mentioned above with the current `electron::api::Session`.
 The rest of the functions in this class will either be unimplemented for now or alternatively they can use the currently defined echo implementation in `content/browser/ai/`.

 3. Implement [BindAIManager](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=3151) in ElectronBrowserClient.
 The BrowserContext passed in can be used to get the
 associated `electron::api::Session`.